 An innovator in the cosmetics and fragrance industry, Ms. Ferguson started her senior management career at Revlon with responsibility for new product development for companies including Borghese, Ultima II, and Prestige fragrances.
 Later, as Senior Vice President of Corporate Product Development at Estée Lauder, her responsibilities included overseeing product development for some of the company’s most prominent brands.
 Subsequently, she was Executive Vice President of Product Development at Bath and Body Works and Victoria’s Secret for The Limited.
 She currently serves as President of American Flavors & Fragrances, a fragrance company, and President of her own consulting firm, Betsy Schmalz Ferguson & Associates.
 She is an active member of Cosmetic Executive Women.
 She earned a bachelor’s degree in psychology from Georgian Court University.

-Dr. Yacov Shamash joined the Board of Directors on March 17, 2006.
+Dr. Yacov Shamash has served on the Board of Directors since March 2006.

 Dr. Sanford R. Simon joined the Board of Directors on March 17, 2006.